polyaxon/polyaxon/docs/resources/roadmap.md

     - reference
 ---

-> Please note that the roadmap is intended to provide high-level visibility into the short-term (v0.5 and v0.6) direction of the product.
+> Please note that the roadmap is intended to provide high-level visibility into the short-term direction of the product.
 This can change at any time.
 Several of these aspects are either in alpha phase, private beta, beta, or under heavy development.

 ## Product Roadmap